joelbeedle/salsa/README.md

 These requirements are all either managed as git submodules, or are fetched and installed into `build/_deps` when configuring using CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module automatically, so you shouldn't have to do anything to set them up.

-It may also be neccessary to install some extra dependencies on Linux (or just do `sudo apt-get install -y build-essentials ubuntu-desktop`).
+It may be neccessary to install some extra dependencies on Linux (or just do `sudo apt-get install -y build-essentials ubuntu-desktop`).
 If you get build errors, install the missing packages.

 #### Steps
 - **Clone the repository and all submodules:**